Blog

 The total test consists of 3 parts for both men and women.
 After 5 repetitions (one part), there is a rest period of 60 seconds.
 So in total you do 15 repetitions.

-Because you need to warm-up, the times get gradually faster.
+Because in the first test you neededto warm-up, the times get gradually faster.
 The reference times (in seconds) for the 1st round (warm-up):

 • 16-22-16